MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    Another way to zoom is to put focus on the **Main** section, click the background or an event, and press `W`, `A`, `S`, or `D`.

 1. Focus on the red triangle in the top-right of the **Animation Frame Fired** event.
-Whenever a red triangle is displayed, it is a warning that there may be an issue related to the event.
+Whenever a red triangle is displayed, it's a warning that there may be an issue related to the event.

    The **Animation Frame Fired** event occurs whenever a [requestAnimationFrame() callback](https://developer.mozilla.org/docs/Web/API/window/requestAnimationFrame) is run.